 - Courses taken in a university extension division and courses taken on a non-degree basis may not be accepted for transfer.

 The student must file a general petition requesting transfer of credit and have an official transcript indicating completion of the course(s) sent directly to the Graduate Division.
 If all conditions are satisfied and acceptance of credit is recommended by the graduate advisor, the Graduate Division will instruct the registrar to add the units to the student's permanent record.
 Courses accepted for transfer should be listed on the application for candidacy.
 Since specific course and unit requirements do not ordinarily apply to the doctoral degree, transfer of credit policies do not apply to students in doctoral degree programs.

 A student who has completed all requirements for the degree, with the exception of filing the dissertation or thesis or taking the comprehensive examination, may apply for filing fee status in lieu of registration.
-Download the filing fee application form.
+Download the filing fee application form and instructions.

 - The cost of filing fee is currently $188 (half of the student services fee).